WarrenVermelle/studyforge_ai/README.md

-# Pere Castor
+# Studyforge AI

-Pere Castor is a student web project in the form of a web client which aims to generate stories with keywords.
+Studyforge AI is a student web project in the form of a web client which aims to generate stories with keywords.

 Stories are generated with the completions engine API from OpenAI.